kaaproject/kaa-rfcs/0006-cdt-protocol/README.md

                 "string"
             ],
             "default":null,
-            "doc":"Unique identifier of the returned configuration.
+            "doc":"Identifier of the returned configuration.
 Optional.
 May be absent in case of an error response, or when the configId in request matches the ID of the current configuration."
         },
         {
             "name":"contentType",